Quantum-Enhanced Simulation-Based Optimization for Newsvendor Problems: Results

 Considering the cost function in Eq. (\ref{eq:cost}), we set the revenue cost per item as $r=0.6$ and the fixed cost as $t = 0.1$.
-We then adjust the linear cost or cost of procurement per item $c$, varying it within the range $[0.1,0.5]$.
+We then adjust the cost of purchasing per item $c$, vary within the range of $[0.1,0.5]$.

-The plot illustrates a consistent demand distribution alongside fluctuating linear purchase prices.
-The bar chart visualizes the demand distribution, with the corresponding probabilities shown on the right y-axis.
-Additionally, the line graph depicts the optimal supply quantities, along with their probabilities on the left y-axis, for various linear price values.
-For instance, in the scenario where the cost of procurement is $c= 0.2$, the supply peaks at $s=5$, suggesting an order of 5 quantities.
-The results from both the error-free backend (\textit{ibmq qasm simulator}) and error-mitigated noisy backend (\textit{ibmq singapore}) are shown in Fig. (\ref{fig:6}, \ref{fig:6b}).
+Fig. (\ref{fig:6}) illustrates a consistent demand distribution alongside fluctuating linear purchase prices.
+The bar chart visualizes the demand distribution, with the corresponding probabilities shown on the right $y$-axis.
+Additionally, the line graph depicts the optimal supply quantities, along with their probabilities on the left $y$-axis, for various purchase price values, and the $x$-axis represents the units of perishable goods (like newspaper batches in case of Newsvendor Problem).

+For instance, in the scenario where the cost of purchasing is $c= 0.2$, the supply peaks at $s=5$, suggesting an order of $5$ quantities.
+The result is shown in Fig. (\ref{fig:6}).

-From the plots, we can see that as the procurement cost escalates, the model tends to reduce its order quantity.
+We see that as the purchasing cost escalates, the model tends to reduce its order quantity.
 This approach stems from the realization that while ordering more items may potentially boost sales, it could concurrently decrease profits.
-Consequently, as the procurement cost converges toward the revenue cost, the model leans towards ordering a smaller quantity to maintain inventory levels.
+Consequently, as the purchasing cost converges toward the revenue cost, the model leans towards ordering a smaller quantity to maintain inventory levels.
 The primary objective remains profit maximization, rather than maximizing sales volume.